binbashar/leverage/README.md

 The build script is written in pure Python and pynt takes care of managing any dependencies between tasks and generating a command line interface.

 Writing build tasks is really simple, all you need to know is the @task decorator.
 Tasks are just regular Python functions marked with the ``@task()`` decorator.
 Dependencies are specified with ``@task()`` too.
 Tasks can be ignored with the ``@task(ignore=True)``.
 Disabling a task is an useful feature to have in situations where you have one task that a lot of other tasks depend on and you want to quickly remove it from the dependency chains of all the dependent tasks.
+Note that any task whose name starts with an underscore(``_``) will be considered private.
+Private tasks are not listed in with ``pynt -l``, but they can still be run with ``pynt _private_task_name``

 **build.py**
 ------------